raspberrypilearning/comic-character/en/step_3.md

 + Music

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-HTML <span style="color: #0faeb0">**forms**</span> allow users to input and submit information.
+HTML <span style="color: #0faeb0">**forms**</span> allows the user to input and submit information.
 </p>

-You will add different types of form elements to allow users to create their superhero character.
+You will add different types of form elements to allow the user to create their superhero character.

 **Note:** CSS styling for your form is already provided in the file `styles.css`.